smakaka400/GCP-tweet-dashboard/README.md

 The repo is organised as follows:
 * `notebooks` contains a small demo notebook for obtaining tweets in different ways from Twitter.
 * `python_scripts` contains python scripts for streaming live tweets to Cloud Pub/Sub and for streaming data from Cloud Pub/Sub to BigQuery.
-* `deployment_scripts` contains scripts for creating and deleting the required GCP resources, as well as running the aforementioned python scripts.
+* `deployment_scripts` contains scripts for deploying the pipeline, as well as deleting the GCP resources (and thus deleting the pipeline).

 ## Architecture